How to Sell Your House (in 2022)

 But be wary of those that overprice property and raise expectations to win your business.
-You’ll find that the end result is often disappointing.
+You’ll often end up disappointed

-Remember to also check out our 101 tips on selling your house.
+Remember to also check out our 101 tips on selling your house (for a quick sale).

 A Note on UK House Prices…

 Property prices cannot be looked at through one lens.